codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 %}

 {:start="5"}
-1. Send the following data to Codefresh:
+1. Go back to the SSO settings screen described in the first part of this guide inside the Codefresh GUI and enter the following:

-* The application ID in Azure AD (shown below)
+1. client name - same name as was given in step 4
-* The key value from step 3
+2. client host - `https://login.microsoftonline.com/<Your Microsoft Azure AD Domain>/.well-known/openid-configuration`
-* Your Microsoft Azure AD Domain
+3. client id - your Azure Apllication ID (see below)
-* Email domains that are authorized to use this connection
+4. client secret - the key from step 3

 {% include image.html
 lightbox="true"